Honda CX series: Chassis

 Early versions had conventional suspension, consisting of hydraulically damped telescoping front forks and dual coil-over shocks at the rear.
 Later versions had air-assisted forks and featured Honda's Pro-Link monoshock rear suspension.
 US bikes (except GL500I, GL650I and Turbo) were equipped with a single front disc brake whereas all other bike possess dual front disc brakes.
 Besides the 'vanilla' CX500B, models after 1980 sport dual piston calipers replacing the single piston caliper of the earlier models.
 For the Turbo and Eurosport models the rear drum was replaced with a dual piston caliper and disc.
 All models feature steel tube frames with a large backbone, with the engine used as a stressed member.
 The dual shock models use a single tube backbone whereas the later Pro-Link models employed a triple tube backbone.

 Variants

 CX500

-The 1978 CX500 Standard had a large fuel tank, stepped seat, a round brake fluid reservoir and a plastic mini-fairing that was thought to look unusual at the time.
+The basic 1978 48 hp CX500 had a large fuel tank, stepped seat, a round brake fluid reservoir and a plastic mini-fairing that was thought to look unusual at the time.
 Turn signals extend out through the mini fairing from the headlight's centerline.
-The CX500 Standard had silver Comstar wheels, 19 inch in front and 18 inch in the rear.
+The CX500 Standard had silver Comstar wheels, 19 inch (front) and 18 inch (rear).

-While V-twins were nothing new, as Moto Guzzi had been mounting them with the crankshaft inline with the frame with shaft drive for many years, this Honda was decidedly different.
+The trademark Moto Guzzi habit of mounting a V-twin engine with the crankshaft inline with the frame and shaft final drive was adopted for the CX500; but this Honda was decidedly different.
 Not only was the 497 cc engine water-cooled, but it had four valves per cylinder that were operated by pushrods rather than the overhead cams favored by Honda on its previous four-stroke engine designs.